Mind ordering cycles in systemd: how systemd breaks them can brick server startup

 5[ 17.064638] netdog[1369]: Failed to write primary interface to '/var/lib/netdog/primary_interface': No such file or directory (os error 2)

-The systemd-tmpfiles service is responsible for setting up files based on configurations in tmpfiles.d.
-This includes /etc/ and /var/.
-In the failed case, systemd detected an ordering cycle, resulting in the systemd-tmpfiles being skipped - hence, the log entry, "skipping Create Volatile Files and Directories."
-Without /var/lib/, the netdog failed to configure network and the instance failed.
+The systemd-tmpfiles service is responsible for setting up files based on configurations in tmpfiles.d, including directories like /etc/ and /var/.
+In the failed case, systemd detected an ordering cycle, resulting in systemd-tmpfiles being skipped - hence the log entry "skipping Create Volatile Files and Directories."
+Without /var/lib/, netdog failed to configure the network and the instance failed.

 Where is the cycle?

-Going through systemd units added in my change, the five-little-ducks.service (hope you like the name) looks suspicious.
+Going through systemd units added in my change, foo.service looks suspicious.

 2systemd-update-done.service: Found ordering cycle on local-fs.target/start